List on Bids44 →

 Essential Checks

-- Verify Manufacturing Date: Check the label on the underside or battery compartment for the manufacturing date.
-This gives you the true age, not just the purchase date.
+9. Check Manufacturing Date: Look for a sticker on the underside or inside the dustbin compartment for the manufacturing date.
+This gives you a true sense of the unit’s age, not just the purchase date.

 Insider Checks